 Any device that supports the Cisco Security Group Access solution.

 SLA (Service Level Agreement)

 A SLA is that part of a service contract in which a certain level of service is agreed upon.
 A SLA is a formal negotiated agreement between two parties.
 It is a contract that exists between customers and their service provider, or between service providers.
-It transcripts the common understanding about services, priorities, responsibilities, guarantee, and so on.
-It then specifies the levels of availability, serviceability, performance, operation or other attributes of the service like billing.
+It transcripts the common understanding about services, priorities, responsibilities, guarantee, etc. It then specifies the levels of availability, serviceability, performance, operation or other attributes of the service like billing.

 Short Message Service.